mozman/ezdxf/docs/source/dxfinternals/sections/blocks_section.rst

 BLOCKS Section
 ==============

-The BLOCKS section contains all BLOCK definitions, beside the 'normal' reusable BLOCKS used by the INSERT entity, all layouts, as there are the modelspace and all paperspace layouts, have at least a corresponding BLOCK definition in the BLOCKS section.
+The BLOCKS section contains all BLOCK definitions, beside the `normal` reusable BLOCKS used by the INSERT entity, all layouts, as there are the modelspace and all paperspace layouts, have at least a corresponding BLOCK definition in the BLOCKS section.
 The name of the modelspace BLOCK is "\*Model_Space" (DXF R12:
-"$MODEL_SPACE") and the name of the `active` paperspace BLOCK is ""\*Paper_Space" (DXF R12: "$PAPER_SPACE"), the entities of these two layouts are stored in the ENTITIES section, the `inactive` paperspace layouts are named by the scheme "*Paper_Spacennnn", and the content of the inactive paperspace layouts are stored in their BLOCK definition in the BLOCKS section.
+"$MODEL_SPACE") and the name of the `active` paperspace BLOCK is "\*Paper_Space" (DXF R12: "$PAPER_SPACE"), the entities of these two layouts are stored in the ENTITIES section, the `inactive` paperspace layouts are named by the scheme "\*Paper_Spacennnn", and the content of the inactive paperspace layouts are stored in their BLOCK definition in the BLOCKS section.

 The content entities of blocks are stored between the BLOCK and the ENDBLK